 Dubai Free Zone vs Mainland: Which One Fits Your Business

 If your customers are outside the UAE, or they are UAE businesses you invoice for services, a free zone company is usually the right fit.
-If you sell physical products to UAE shoppers, run UAE retail, or want to bid for UAE government work, you need a mainland licence.
+If you sell physical products to UAE shoppers, or run UAE retail, you need a mainland licence.
+Free zone companies are not shut out of government work — the Ministry of Finance Federal Supplier Register has a Free Zone Supplier category.
 That single distinction — who your customers are and whether you trade onshore — settles most of these decisions.
 The rest of this is for the cases where it doesn’t.

 It is one of the first structural questions every owner moving a business here has to answer, and there is a lot of confident, half-right advice about it online.
 Here is what each one actually is, and how to work out which one your business needs.